Coolie (2025 film): Filming

 Coolie was predominantly shot in Hyderabad and Visakhapatnam.

 Principal photography was initially scheduled to begin on 10 June 2024, but delays during pre-production pushed the start date.
 Filming ultimately commenced on 5 July at Ramoji Film City in Hyderabad, with the first schedule concluding after 12 days on 18 July.

 The second schedule began in late August at Visakhapatnam in Andhra Pradesh, with major portions filmed at the Visakhapatnam Fishing Harbour, and the Visakhapatnam Port.
 On 14 September, a fire broke out at a container terminal near the shooting location, originating from a cargo containing lithium batteries, but the incident was resolved without any crew members injured.
 The following day, the cast and crew celebrated Onam on set, with footage released of the crew dancing to "Manasilaayo" from Rajinikanth's Vettaiyan (2024).
-During this leg, an action sequence featuring Nagarjuna leaked online, prompting Lokesh to publicly request fans not to circulate the footage.
+During this leg, a sequence featuring Nagarjuna leaked online, prompting Lokesh to publicly request fans not to circulate the footage.
 This schedule concluded in early October.

 Rajinikanth completed his portion of the shoot on 28 September and returned to Chennai to treat a swelling in his aorta, which was achieved two days later through non-surgical means.
 Though Rajinikanth was initially expected to resume filming by 16 October, he did so a week later.
 The subsequent schedule, which spanned nearly a month, focused on large-scale action sequences involving Rajinikanth and the principal cast.

 A dedicated set was constructed at Adityaram Studios on East Coast Road in Chennai.
 Upon completion of the Chennai schedule, the unit shifted to Jaipur for pivotal sequences, with filming commencing on 10 December and involving Rajinikanth, Upendra and Khan.
-A hand-to-hand combat sequence was captured during this stretch, which Khan later described as a standout moment among the film's action set pieces.
 Filming in Jaipur concluded by early January 2025, at which point Rajinikanth confirmed that 70 percent of the film had been completed.

 In mid-January, the production moved to Bangkok for the following schedule, and was set to take place from 13 to 28 January.
 As planned, the schedule concluded on 28 January 2025.
 Following this, the team returned to Chennai for the final phase of principal photography.

 On 9 February, Lokesh directed key scenes featuring Rajinikanth and several supporting actors at the Chennai International Airport.
 A song sequence featuring Hegde was shot in late February, marking one of the last major set pieces.
 Final schedule preparations returned to Visakhapatnam and Hyderabad, with Rajinikanth finishing his portions by 10 March before moving on to work on Jailer 2.
 Principal photography wrapped by 17 March.